NUS-Project-SaBai/BackEnd/README.md

 pip install pipenv
 ```

-To initialise a new `pipenv` environment for python 3.11 (note you must already have the python version):
+To initialise a new `pipenv` environment for python 3.11 (note you must already have this python version installed):

 ```bash
 pipenv --python 3.11